Sussex, England, Thursday 3rd January 1935.

 The warder threw the keys onto the table and giving him a filthy look, banged out of the room.

 He removed the handcuffs and threw them down on the table with a bang.
-He had to do that, or he would have taken each wrist in his hand, stroked the bruise then kissed it. he had to get his temper and his emotions under control.
-A loud noise and a swift action helped, though not by much.
+He had to do that, or he would have taken each wrist in his hand, stroked each bruise then kissed it.
+He forced himself to get his temper and his emotions under control.
+The loud noise of the handcuffs falling onto the table helped, as did the swift action of it, though not by much.
 He took a deep breath, resumed his seat, and, not knowing what else to do, began to shuffle his papers.

 When he glanced up, her lovely hazel eyes, with the dark smudges beneath then, were resting on his face.
-She’s stopped crying, but tears still streaked her cheeks.
+She’d stopped crying but tears streaked her cheeks.
 He was dismayed by how pale and fragile she looked.
 He looked down at his papers again, then cleared his throat.